Syspixie/CanPMSenseFM/README.md

 The module has been tested with DCCconcepts Cobalt Classic Ω Analog point motors.
 These work best on about 9V, so the 12V motor supply is stepped down with 9V regulators for each motor.
-At 9V the point motors draw about 30mA whilst moving, and 60mA when stalled at the end position.
+At 9V the point motors draw about 35mA whilst moving, and 65mA when stalled at the end position.

+It has also been tested with Circuitron Tortoise (Mk2) point motors.
+At 9V these point motors draw about 4mA whilst moving, and 13mA when stalled at the end position.
+It is recommended that the power is left on whilst stationary for these point motors, keeping the point blades in position.

 Each motor has an H-bridge driver, and a current sense amplifier.